lonepo/SASTRA101/README.md

 * Attend *all orientations* — many people miss useful info
 * College life is *what you make of it* — you're free to study, do projects, chill with friends, or balance it all
 * *Set your boundaries early* and stick to them
-* Do not damage or encourage damging college property you will pay fine even if others damage.
+* Do not damage or encourage damaging college property, you will pay fine even if others damage.
 * Be considerate to the environment and keep campus clean.

 ---